trhoang2368/COVID_19/README.md

 Image 1: This image shows that there is a correlation between the error at timestamp t and its previous timestamp

-- Why is there correlated error term in the mmodel?
+- Why is there correlated error term in the model?
-<p>The correlated error terms coming from missing key variables that have time-ordered effects on the model.
-In this case, maybe the Covid 19 model is missing some time-affect variables such as the tranmission rate, on average, how many people does one interact with daily. </p>
+<p>The correlated error terms come from missing key variables that have time-ordered effects on the model.
+In this case, maybe the Covid 19 data set is missing some time-affect variables such as the tranmission rate, on average, how many people does one interact with daily. </p>

 Therefore, considering autocorrelation in our analysis increases accuracy and precision in our analysis